harmonyideas/python-scripts/README.md

 DirName      | Description
 ------------- | -------------
-learning-python | Python scripts created to learn the fundamentals of Python learning-csharp | C# scripts screenshots | Various screenshots of script output templates | Templates that are required for some scripts to function properly
+learning-python | Python scripts created to learn the fundamentals of Python
+learning-csharp | C# scripts
+screenshots | Various screenshots of scripts
+templates | Templates that are required for some scripts to function properly